-He looked around, before he answered in a plain Dunstable manner, 'Because they are everywhere-for there is no grith'.
+He looked around, before he answered in a plain Dunstable manner, 'Because they are everywhere-for there is no sanctuary'.

 'Surely, there is a logical assumption for that.
 It is perhaps mere coincidence Sir Ainsworth.
 Of course, you cannot expect me to believe that superstition is the cause to a Boeotian curse and fate', I had ejaculated.

 'It is no superstition, the apparitions exist.
 Anon, I shall be possessed by them in the end and die, as the curse indicates.
 There is not much time to dawdle in details, and I don't have much thild.
-I am slowly dying Mr. Belanger, and time is of a vital importance.
+I am slowly dying Mr Belanger, and time is of a vital importance.
 I have included you in my will.
 The manor is yours to have, if you decide to accept the terms required.
 I have instructed my sister Esther to see that your stay in the manor be satisfactory to your delight, and the servants have been informed.
-Now, I grow weary, and must return to the comfort of my chambre.
-I tharf the necessary repose, but I shall need to know your decision by tomorrow', he replied.
+Now, I grow weary and must return to the comfort of my chamber.
+I tharf the necessary repose, but I shall need to know your decision by tomorrow'.

-'I was not prepared for this surprise, but I shall definitely have an answer', I had acknowledged.
+'I was not prepared for this surprise, but I shall definitely have an answer'.

 'I am no doctor my lady, but judging from his dissipating physicality, he does seem to be suffering from some aggressive malady', I retorted.

-'I can understand that interpretation, but his careworn and nesh guise although disturbing, is nothing more, than an unsettling paranoia that has obsessed him, ever since he learned of that absurd notion of the family curse', she exclaimed.
+'I can understand that interpretation, but his careworn and nesh guise although disturbing, is nothing more than an unsettling paranoia that has obsessed him, ever since he learnt of that absurd notion of the family curse', she exclaimed.

 'The circumstances involving his death are in sooth mysterious, but the doctor who tended to him diagnosed insanity as the cause of his death.
-Sadly, madness has been the cause of death to many of our male members of the family', she responded.
+Sadly, madness has been the cause of death to many of our male members of the family'.

-'It does seem to be a logical conclusion, but the fact that they died at forty, is a bit strange my lady', I said.
+'It does seem to be a logical conclusion, but the fact that they died at forty, is a bit strange my lady'.